sandroasp/BizTalk-Server-Learning-Path/Working-with-Maps/README.md

 Sometimes we would like to use constant values within a BizTalk map to suppress certain lack of “static” information in the source message which are required in the final message or to supply in elements that don’t change (or rarely change), such as a billing address or a company name.

 The best use of constant mapping depends on the situation and requirements you are developing against.

+### How to Access Orchestration Variables from Maps
+Basically this can be another example of Content Enricher Pattern or you may need to pass orchestration variables into the map to make some transformation logic.

+The question is how can we easily access orchestration variables from the maps?

 ## Advance Properties